-Therefore, your checkout page stands to be the most important page of your platform.
-Humans tend to get frustrated easily and lose patience, therefore focus on reducing the steps of your checkout process.
-Embrace foolproof optimization strategies with minimum steps.
+Therefore, your checkout page stands to be the most crucial page of your platform.
+Humans tend to get frustrated quickly and lose patience, thus reducing the steps of your checkout process.
+Embrace foolproof optimization strategies with minimum effort.
 Adding authentic payment gateways, offering free shipping are some ways to maximize your profits.

 Be very particular about contact and address.

-A key aspect of building an impeccable design has the contact information at the right place of your website.
+A key aspect of building an impeccable design is having the contact information at the right place of your website.
 It may appear as part of the header or footer or the pre-scroll area depending on where it aids in increasing conversion.

 But talking about eCommerce websites where users might need to get in touch very often, having contact information in the pre-scroll area would be best.